protocol/research/README.md

 ### [protocol/research-grants](https://github.com/protocol/research-RFPs)
  - contains grant information and RFPs for applicants
+ - you may also want to check out our [grant portal](https://grants.protocol.ai/)

 ### [protocol/research]  **(this repo)**
  - default location of all research topics before they've reached prototype stage